andrewacashner/hearingfaithms/chapters/chapter-3.md

 background, and who participated fully in the liturgy by communing.
 <!-- XXX  source -->
-By contrast, since the laity in Puebla and across the Hispanic world would have been unlikely actually to receive the elements, the common parishioner's relationship to the *admirabile sacramentum* was primarily to look (*admirar*), to listen, and to adore.
+By contrast, since the laity in Puebla and across the Hispanic world would have been unlikely to eat the Eucharistic wafer or drink the consecrated wine, the common parishioner's relationship to the *admirabile sacramentum* was primarily to look (*admirar*), to listen, and to adore.

+Worshippers in Puebla who looked toward the altar while listening were presented with a resplendent vista of images to contemplate.
-Padilla's 1657 villancico would have been performed facing a high altar retable on which the actual altar was flanked by an image of the Adoration of the Shepherds on the left and the Visitation of the Magi on the right (figure `ref:fig:Puebla-Ferrer-Retablo`).
+Padilla's 1657 villancico would have been performed facing a resplendent high-altar retable on which the actual altar was flanked by an image of the Adoration of the Shepherds on the left and the Visitation of the Magi on the right (figure `ref:fig:Puebla-Ferrer-Retablo`).
-This "Altar of the Kings" was completed by Pedro García Ferrer and consecrated by bishop Juan de Palafox y Mendoza in 1649, thus places images of human encounters with the incarnate Christ at the closest visual proximity to the altar and central Eucharistic tabernacle.
+This "Altar of the Kings" was completed by Pedro García Ferrer and consecrated by bishop Juan de Palafox y Mendoza in 1649.
+It places images of human encounters with the incarnate Christ at the closest visual proximity to the altar and central Eucharistic tabernacle.
 [@Gali:GarciaFerrer]
-Above these images, the eye is drawn upward to ascend into heaven along with the Virgin Mary, for Catholics the paragon of true faith and devotion, through a "celestial hierarchy" (to use the influential concept of Dionysius) into a realm of baby angels playing musical instruments like harp and organ, through a group of cherubim dancing in the round, to the Holy Trinity at the highest point (figure `ref:fig:Puebla-Ferrer-BMV`).
+Above these images, the eye is drawn upward to ascend into heaven along with the Virgin Mary, for Catholics the paragon of true faith and devotion, and the central focus of the Puebla community's intense devotion to the Immaculate Conception.
+Mary is ascending to heaven through a celestial hierarchy  into a realm of baby angels playing musical instruments like harp and organ, through a group of cherubim dancing in the round, to the Holy Trinity at the highest point (figure `ref:fig:Puebla-Ferrer-BMV`).[^celestial-hierarchy] These figures drew devotees' attention to the other central object of devotion in this "city of the angels," which residents believed was built on a site revealed in a dream to the bishop of Tlaxcala by angels.
+[@Lomeli:Puebla, 67--68; @AngelContreras:Puebla, 21]

+[^celestial-hierarchy]:
+The *Celestial Hierarchy* attributed to Saint Dionysius the Areopagite was widely disseminated across the Hispanic world, including a copy in Puebla's Biblioteca Palafoxiana.

 (insert figure `ref:fig:Puebla-Ferrer-Retablo`)
 `label:fig:Puebla-Ferrer-Retablo`